Metric Optimization in Penner Coordinates: Continuous Maps from Penner Coordinates

-Note that, unlike in the affine and conformal case, the continuous projective map is not generally unique.
+\paragraph{Minimal translation map} Note that, unlike in the affine and conformal case, the continuous projective map is not generally unique.
 There are $3|F|$ degrees of freedom and only $|E| + |F|$ constraints.
 We choose to use the projective maps that minimize $\frac{1}{2}\|\tau\|_2^2$ subject to the constraints.
-In the case where $\sigma = \sigma'$, i.e. the initial and final metrics are conformally equivalent, the unique solution $\tau = 0$ to the minimization will then describe an isometry and thus reduce to \cite{campen2021efficient}.
-Furthermore, since $\frac{1}{2}\|\tau\|_2^2$ is a quadratic energy and our constraints are linear, the solution is easily found.
+This has a geometric interpretation as minimizing the sum of squares of hyperbolic translations along the edges of the triangulation (see appendix).
+In the case where $\shear = \shear'$, i.e., the initial and final metrics are conformally equivalent, the unique solution $\tau = 0$ to the minimization will then describe an isometry and thus reduce to \cite{campen2021efficient}.
+Since $\frac{1}{2}\|\tau\|_2^2$ is a quadratic energy and our constraints are linear, the solution is easily found.
+We also note that this construction closely resembles the halfedge forms defined in \cite{custers2020}.